Kelebrimbor97/ROS-Docker/README.md

 Once you have a container running, start using it as you would with a terminal.
 The only difference is that you never need to use `sudo` again.

-For opening a different terminal in the same container, get the container name and `exec` into it.
+For opening a different terminal in the same container, first open a new terminal and then get the container name and `exec` into it.
 Example:

 `docker exec -it project_0 bash`